 Of course I’m going to say that, aren’t I?
 But the reality is that you’re paying someone for their advice and experience and you should trust them.
 Good designers care about the end result and they’ll strongly argue their case if they believe a decision is wrong.

-Websites aren’t like printed documents – text and images change all the time, different browsers and operating systems display things in different ways.
-In the smartphone age responsive designs scale and change on different devices so there is no fixed ‘this is how it looks’.
+Websites aren’t like printed documents – different browsers and operating systems display things in different ways.
+In the smartphone age responsive designs scale and change for different devices so there is no fixed ‘this is how it looks’.
 Good designs are flexible enough to change gracefully – at some times there might be three columns, at others just one.
 Keep this in mind and focus on the overall look and feel.

 You’ll achieve nothing but a confusion if you tell your designer that “some of the committee really like the blue but but some hate it”.
 Have one point of contact with your designer and make sure this person is authorised to make a decision and communicate this to your designer.
 Keep in mind that you’ll never please everyone and that making a compromise often ends up pleasing no-one.